 Share this trip

-The Kali Gandaki River being its journey from high on the Tibetan plateau in Mustang.
-Plunging its way down through the Himalayas, the river carves the deepest gorge in the world between the two 8000m peaks Dhaulagiri and Annapurna.
-The kali Gandaki was first opened to commercial use in 1991.
-The journey descends through challenging white water, unique cultures and amazing beaches.
-When not negotiating rapids, time on the river can be spent under cascading waterfalls and enjoying the backdrop of the Annapurna ranges.
-Both experienced and novice rafters will love it.
-Being one of the holiest rivers in Nepal, every river junction on the kali Gandaki is dotted with cremation sites and above ground burial mounds.
+The Kali Gandaki River begins its journey on the Tibetan plateau in Mustang and flows through the Himalayas, carving out the deepest gorge in the world between the two 8000m peaks, Dhaulagiri and Annapurna.
+It was opened to commercial use in 1991 and offers a thrilling journey through challenging white water, unique cultures, and amazing beaches.
+When not negotiating rapids, rafters can spend their time under cascading waterfalls and enjoy the stunning views of the Annapurna ranges.
+Both experienced and novice rafters will love the Kali Gandaki River.
+It is one of the holiest rivers in Nepal and is dotted with cremation sites and above-ground burial mounds at every river junction.

-A total of 105 km covered in 3 Days with excellent white water, and magnificent mountain views of the Annapurna South and Fishtail Peak (Machhapuchere) including deep gorges where you will experience intense rapids and wilderness.
+A total of 105km can be covered in 3 days on the Kali Gandaki, offering excellent white water and magnificent mountain views of Annapurna South and Fishtail Peak (Machhapuchere), as well as deep gorges with intense rapids and wilderness.

 Kali Gandaki River: meaning - 'The River of God' Annapurna Range (3 days)

 |Approx. 200 cumecs